In order to develop on the next-generation platform, your workspace must be on a paid plan.

 ✨ For more information about link triggers, check out access controls for developers.

 If your app has any triggers created within that development environment, they'll be listed when you run

 slack run.
 If you only created triggers within a production environment using

 slack triggers create to create a trigger prior to running

 slack run, you will receive a prompt in the CLI to do so.

-Let's say you've created a Slack app and hit it with a
+Let's say you've created a Slack app and tried to execute

 Have 2 minutes to provide some feedback?